 What is the loan criteria?

-Buyers must be members of WFTO, Fair Trade Federation (North America only) or BAFTS (UK only).
+Buyers must be members of WFTO, Fair Trade Federation (North America only), The British Association for Fair Trade Shops and Suppliers (BAFTS), (UK only) or country equivalent.
 In addition, we require at least 3 years' trading history and a positive balance sheet.

 I only sell products locally, can I get a loan from Shared Interest?